sunnysidedenver/swpc_27day/README.md

 Alternate: The forecasts are not skillful and become less accurate with increased solar activity.

 ## Data
 In order to test this hypothesis, the forecasts have to be extracted from 185 PDF "Weekly" files into a readable format.
 This Python program will extract the forecasts from these files (found on pages 4, 5, 6 or 7) then convert them into text files.
-The text files will then be read into Pandas dataframes for additional analysis.
+The text files will then be read into Pandas dataframes for additional analysis with almost 5000 daily forecasts corresponding to observations.
 [Observed F10.7 cm flux data](ftp.seismo.nrcan.gc.ca/spaceweather/solar_flux/daily_flux_values/fluxtable.txt) were collected from the Government of Canada.

 The notebook file, linked above, is best referenced to understand how the data were staged, acquired and transformed into a useable format for analysis.